cabforum/smime/SBR.md

 # 7. CERTIFICATE, CRL, AND OCSP PROFILES

 ## 7.1  Certificate profile
+**Editor's Note:  The format of Section 7 will undergo significant change from this version.**
 ### 7.1.1  All certificates

 All Certificates SHALL Have a Certificate structure with the following fields as follows: